ashishbindra2/projects/java/Jersey Rest API/readme.md

  <version>3.0.1</version>
 </dependency>
 - HTTP Status 400 – Bad Request --> for postman add Content-Type in Header key section and in value add application/xml
--
+- HTTP Status 500 -> means sonthing wrong with server.
+- MessageBodyWriter not found for media type=application/json add or un

 # Warrning
 + WARNING: The following warnings have been detected: WARNING: A resource, Resource{"students", 0 child resources, 0 resource methods, 0 sub-resource locator, 0 method handler classes, 0 method handler instances}, with path "students" is empty.
 It has no resource (or sub resource) methods neither sub resource locators defined.
-+ use @GET for above error solution.
++ use @GET for above error solution. commented in pom.xml file.()media moxy
 +

 # port